Before COVID, ASONY included Sales Tax in its published prices. There were no

 –Spicy Italian sausage (shredded)

-Making pizza is a very physical process and it requires a personal touch.
+Making pizza is a very physical process and requires a personal touch.
 As long as a person making, preparing, or handling food has washed their hands properly, all is well.
+Some people choose to waer gloves all the time, and that is fine too.
 Besides, once people start wearing gloves, they forget to change them after they are dirty (e.g., from ringing someone up at the register).
-We always wash our hands after handling money -- it just has to be done.
+We always wash our hands after handling money--it just has to be done.
 If it’s not done, let us know on the spot!

 We guarantee our products.
 Period.
 We would like all our customers to leave our place happy.
 If you are not satisfied with something you were charged for, let us know why it did not meet your expectations, any suggestions to improve our offerings, and what you feel is a reasonable solution to the problem at hand.
 We will try to make it right so you are happy.
 If it seems reasonable, you’ll get it.
 If not, we will offer what we feel is a reasonable compromise.

-We cut everything into eight slices.
+We cut both into eight slices.
 Don’t think about how many slices

 there are, think about the size of the pie.
 A small is 14”, as big as most